AsheraCordova/Core/README.md

 **var - E.g let x = . from y->view into session as map**

-The above statement stores a intermediate variable x into session as map
+The above statement stores a intermediate variable x into session as map Name                	| Description
+-------------       	| -------------

-* modelPojoToUi - E.g text=abcd from x->view
-Set text attribute on widget to abcd attribute from object x stored in scope view.

-* modelUiToPojo - e.g abcd=text into x->view
-Set abcd attribute on object x stored in scope view to text attribute on widget.
+modelPojoToUi | E.g text=abcd from x->view Set text attribute on widget to abcd attribute from object x stored in scope view. modelUiToPojo | e.g abcd=text into x->view Set abcd attribute on object x stored in scope view to text attribute on widget.

-* Event - e.g y=z from z->view
-Store y to from object in scope view into event map.

-* var store - e.g y->intent as pathmap
-Store the object into a variable y on intent with type pathmap.

-* var get - e.g z from z->view
-Get z attribute from object z in scope view.

-* loop var - e.g let x in c from y->view into session as pathmap Loop over c attribute of type list on object y in scope view.
-Create loop var x of type pathmap.
+Event | e.g y=z from z->view Store y to from object in scope view into event map. var store | e.g y->intent as pathmap.
+Store the object into a variable y on intent with type pathmap. var get | e.g z from z->view Get z attribute from object z in scope view. loop var | e.g let x in c from y->view into session as pathmap.
+Loop over c attribute of type list on object y in scope view.
+Create loop var x of type pathmap.-

 ### Custom Methods/Attributes